Dec 10th - Thomas Merton

-Though Pope Francis has declared today for Our Lady of Loreto, and though not in the Canon, I choose to give honor to Thomas today.
+Though Pope Francis has declared today for Our Lady of Loreto - and I owe a debt to the nuns of her order - and though not in the Canon, I choose to give honor to Thomas today.
 I view him as the thinking man's mystic - a modern Doctor of the Church.
 I had the graceful gift to spent many years in Catholic schools, but while hungry for deeper theological exploration, was often just given the facts, ma'am - until my junior and senior years when the depths of Biblical scholarship and the richness of Church documents were opened to me.
 Until then I had cut my teeth on modern and mainly secular philosophers.
 Merton answered through the eyes of Faith all of these philosophers.
 What Bertrand Russel believed he had done for secular humanism Merton had done for Catholicism: how do we use the language of the modern to illuminate the ancient truths?

 Merton did that for me.
 His Faith journey inspired me and his writings opened up for me the door to the depths of theology and the richness of the Faith I had been brought up in.